nate-thegrate/vegan-chef/recipes/dessert/no-bake cookies.md

 ### directions:

-Boil butter, erythritol, milk, and cocoa for 90 seconds.
+Bring butter, erythritol, milk, and cocoa to a boil; boil for 90 seconds.

-Remove from heat and stir in everything else.
+Let it cool for a minute and then stir in everything else.

 Separate into individual cookie balls and let them cool on a cookie sheet for about 30 minutes.